tomwhartung/seeourminds.com-bootstrap/Site/doc/story-strategies.md

 Following are some guidelines for the stories that appear with the Gallery images on SeeOurMinds.com :

+### General

 The story can be as long or as short as you like.

-I can leave it totally empty, which causes the button to be removed completely.
+- I can leave it totally empty, which causes the button to be removed completely.

-If it is going to be more than one paragraph, it should have an arc: a beginning, a middle, and an end.
+- If it is going to be more than one paragraph, it should have an arc: a beginning, a middle, and an end.

-It should be as positive as possible.
+- It should be as positive as possible.
 At least, anything negative should have a corresponding positive aspect to balance it.

-If you'd like to promote your business or a website, it would be great to link to that in the story.

-If you'd like to mention your favorite movie, tv show, band, sports team, etc., it would be fun to link to that in the story.

-If you'd like to get people join one of your social networking sites, it would be great to link to that to the story.

-I am finding it's best to put quotes in the stories on the site.
+- I am finding it's best to put quotes in the stories on the site.
 This makes them authentic and easier to do.

+### Links Are Good

+If you want to promote your business or a website, it would be great to link to that in the story.

+- If you want to mention your favorite movie, tv show, band, sports team, etc., it would be fun to link to that in the story.

+- If you want to get people join one of your social networking sites, it would be great to link to that to the story.

+### Showing How It Applies

+If a hobby or other favorite activity applies, we should mention that.

+- If people frequently get the wrong impression of you somehow - especially if you're introverted - this would be a good time to "set the record straight."

-If one or a few of the traits or characteristics listed on the wikipedia page for your type resonates with you, that would be great to mention.
+- If one or a few of the traits or characteristics listed on the wikipedia page for your type resonates with you, that would be great to mention.

-If one or a few of the traits or characteristics listed on the wikipedia page for your type DOES NOT resonate with you, that would be great to mention - but I'd want to have a positive to balance out any negativity.
+- - Similarly, if one or a few of the traits or characteristics listed on the wikipedia page for your type DOES NOT resonate with you, that would be great to mention - but I'd want to have a positive to balance out any negativity.

-If you emphathize or idolize one or a few of the fictional characters on the site, that would be great to mention.
+- If you emphathize or idolize one or a few of the fictional characters on the site, that would be great to mention.
 The opposite holds as well, although I don't want to have a negative without a positive to balance it out.

-If people typically get the wrong impression of you somehow, that would be good to mention.

-If you'd like to ....